hypo69/hypo/pytest/gemini - set 3/en/src/ai/llama/model.md

 The provided Python code (`hypotez/src/ai/llama/model.py`) is empty.
 Therefore, there are no functions to test.
 The solution above provides placeholder tests, specifically focusing on verifying that the module exists, and that a variable named `MODE` is defined and has a string value.

 **Crucially:**  To create effective tests, you *must* provide the actual Python code from `hypotez/src/ai/llama/model.py`.
-The placeholder tests demonstrate the structure and approach for writing pytest tests.
+The placeholder tests demonStarte the structure and approach for writing pytest tests.

 **How to Proceed:**